 - How to dispose of the pet’s remains (burial, cremation, etc.)

-Yee Law Group, PC: Sacramento/Roseville Estate Planning Law Firm
+Yee Law Group Inc.: Sacramento/Roseville Estate Planning Law Firm

-At Yee Law Group, PC, PC, we are prepared to provide for your pets using any of the above methods.
+At Yee Law Group Inc., PC, we are prepared to provide for your pets using any of the above methods.
 Please contact our office at (916) 599-7297 if you are interested in meeting to discuss the above options, or have any questions about estate planning matters.